 If you’re looking to show your gut some love, adding more fiber to your meals is a great way to start.
 A high-fiber diet is key for digestion and overall gut health.
-These six recipes are packed with fiber, easy to prep ahead, and perfect for keeping you feeling great all week long.
+These recipes are packed with fiber, easy to prep ahead, and perfect for keeping you feeling great all week long.
 Trust me, your body will thank you!

 Contents